TomShacham/http4js/docs/Handlers-and-filters/index.md

     })
 ```

-which withs a header on every incoming `Request`.
+which sets a header on every incoming `Request`.

 # In built filters